TheRenegadeCoder/sample-programs-website/docs/projects/maximum-subarray/python/index.md

 if __name__ == "__main__":
     nums = error_handling(sys.argv)
     print(maximum_subarray(nums))

 ```

 {% endraw %}

-[Maximum Subarray](https://sampleprograms.io/projects/maximum-subarray) in [Python](https://sampleprograms.io/languages/python) was written by:
+Maximum Subarray in [Python](https://sampleprograms.io/languages/python) was written by:

 - Divyansh Agarwal
 - Jeremy Grifski
 - rzuckerm

+This article was written by:

+- Divyansh Agarwal
+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Feb 06 2023 19:40:54.
-The solution was first committed on Nov 03 2020 08:56:37.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution